May 20, 2018

-But isn’t it just brown?
 And why might that be right for now?
-Well, as far as I’m concerned, I’m not sure that I’d leap to use this as a flat colour on my walls, despite the seductive photography, so I prefer to see it as representative of natural finishes and textures.
-As I suggested in my Trendbulletin ‘Posh Povera’ back in June, I believe we’ll see an increase in the use of “materials like rattan, cork, plywood, sisal and hemp with the twist being that they will be employed as if they were haute materials in the hands of master designers.”
+As far as I’m concerned, I’m not sure that I’d leap to use this as a flat colour on my walls, despite the seductive photography.
+Instead I prefer to see it as representing natural finishes and textures.
+As suggested in my Trendbulletin ‘Posh Povera’, I believe that we’ll see an increase in the use of “materials like rattan, cork, plywood, sisal and hemp.
+The twist being that they will be employed as if they were haute materials in the hands of master designers.”

 It continues, “We want to develop a new sense of independence and self belief, to become strong, stoic and resilient in the face of adversity.
 This sense of awareness has been gaining resonance in recent years, as people strive to be more conscious of what is really going on in the world.
 There’s a growing feeling that we can’t let others do the thinking for us anymore, we need to come up with our own solutions.
 There’s a growing desire to create homes where we can contemplate, consider, gain perspective and forge our own conclusions about what really matters to us.
-Now, more than ever, we need the time and the space to think.”

 I’ve quoted so extensively from the report because frankly I couldn’t have put it better myself.
 My only point of difference is that I believe that this ‘societal awakening’ will come in tandem with homes increasingly focused on earthing us, literally grounding us, by reconnecting us to the natural world through the tactility of the materials that we surround ourselves with.

 You can see more examples of hoe to use ‘Spiced Honey’ on the Dulux website here.

 PS Thank you for reading this, and if you’d like to know when I next post something, you can subscribe here.